LakshithaBalaji/E_Waste_Hackathon/readme.rst

 	- User identification and authentication
 	- Separate Users' (**ADMIN, CLIENT**) privilegdes
 	- perform various crud functionalities e.g manage wastes, clients, gadgets
-	- Generate customized reports based on the user's priviledges
+	- Generate customized reports based on the user's priviledge.
-	- Added SMS and Payment Gateways
 	- Plus more awesome features to be explored and to find by yourself.

 		- **Admin functionalities**